volrath/git-log-reporter/README.rst

  Git Log Reporter
 ==================

-Small webservice built with `Flask`_ that gives a log report of requested repositories.
-This webservice responds to ``POST`` requests using ``Content-Type: application/json``.
+Small web service built with `Flask`_ that gives a log report of requested repositories.
+This web service responds to ``POST`` requests using ``Content-Type: application/json``.

 **Disclaimer:** This is still beta.
 I'd recommend being careful if